 Great Horned Owl at Ernest Coe Visitor Center

 Starting our second evening we decided to make a quick stop at the Ernest Coe Visitor Center.
 A young owl was screeching behind the visitor center.
 The vegetation around the visitor center is very dense and this owl was just back far enough that we could not see it.
-Young owls can be deceptive in their screeches so we decided to put the efforts into seeing the owl.
+The screeches of young owls can be deceptive.
+We decided to put the efforts into seeing what young owl this was.

 Eastern Screech-Owl in Key Largo

 On our third and final night owling together, Dr. Hedayat and I decided to try out the northern keys for Eastern Screech-Owl.
 Scouting in the daylight we went maybe half way down the keys but decided our best chances of getting away from people might be on the north portion of Key Largo.
 The keys are very narrow and getting away from car sounds is a bit trickier.
-To add to this, it seemed that many of the natural areas were closed.
+The closure of natural areas didn’t help either.

 After scouting down the keys we headed back north and tried our luck above the highway 1 bridge in any area we could get access to.
 Pulling off along any road we could along highway 905 above where the Highway 1 comes onto Key Largo we found several Eastern Screech-Owls.
 Hearing them and seeing them is very different things though.